Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 OpenVPN and WireGuard are both very reliable VPN protocols that deliver a stable internet connection under most circumstances.

-It’s highly unlikely censorship systems in countries like China, Russia, and Turkey would block port 443, because it would halt essential activities like online banking and shopping.
+It’s highly unlikely that censorship systems in countries like China, Russia, and Turkey would block port 443, because it would halt essential activities like online banking and shopping.

-We usually recommend using UDP whenever possible because it’s faster, more efficient, and equally stable when used within a VPN tunnel.
+We usually recommend using UDP whenever possible because it’s usually faster, more efficient, and equally stable when used within a VPN tunnel.
 However, for bypassing firewalls and circumventing censorship, a TCP protocol is preferable.

 This is reflected in the option that VPN services default to when you try to connect in China.